intel/QAT_Engine/README.md

     passed in as Param 4.
 This message may be sent at any time after engine initialization.

+Message String: INIT_ENGINE
+Param 3:        0
+Param 4:        NULL
+Description:
+    This message is not normally necessary as the engine will get initialized either via an ENGINE_init() call or automatically following a fork.
+This message would only be used for performance reasons with an engine compiled with --disable-qat_auto_engine_init_on_fork.
+In that case it may be desirable to send this engine message in the child rather than wait for the engine to be initialized automatically on the first offloaded crypto request.

 Message String: SET_INTERNAL_POLL_INTERVAL
 Param 3:        unsigned long cast to a long
 Param 4:        NULL